The AMR Narrative

 Antimicrobial Resistance (AMR), optimal and prudent use of antimicrobials, and awareness towards consumption of these medications represent his main fields of interest.

-Since 2016, he has been collaborating with the Global Alliance for Infections in Surgery.
+Since 2016, he has been working with the Global Alliance for Infections in Surgery.
 He participated in several international research projects about prevention and management of healthcare-associated infections, surgical antibiotic prophylaxis, antimicrobial therapy in intra-abdominal infections, and antimicrobial stewardship programs.
-He has co-authored more than 35 articles published in peer-reviewed medical journals.
+He has co-authored more than 40 articles published in peer-reviewed medical journals.

 Moreover, Francesco works with several medical communication agencies in designing and finalising educational materials aimed at diversified audiences.
 Finally, he takes an active role in science communication blogging about antimicrobial use and AMR.